 - Submitting your application*

 *How you submit your application will depend on the type of pension you are applying for.
-For specific instructions, visit the VA’s pension page and click on the “How to Apply” tab below the header, towards the right side of your computer screen.
+For specific instructions, visit the VA’s pension page and click on the “How to Apply” tab below the slideshow box, towards the right side of your computer screen.

 Life insurance is a great benefit that’s offered through the VA that provides coverage for veterans, servicemembers, and their families.
 You can choose from a variety of life insurance options: